marcdacz/compare-pdf/README.md

     .compare("byBase64");
   expect(comparisonResultsByBase64.status).to.equal("failed");
   expect(comparisonResultsByBase64.message).to.equal(
-    "notSame.pdf is not the same as baseline.pdf compared by their base64 values."
+    "notSame.pdf is not the same as baseline.pdf compared by their base64 values.", );
-  );

   if (comparisonResultsByBase64.status === "failed") {